nicolasdeffense/eo-toolbox/README.md

 # EO-Toolbox

-EO-Toolbox is a set of `jupyter notebooks` that explains in detail the different steps to process Sentinel-2 images using `Python 3.6`
+EO-Toolbox is a set of **Jupyter Notebooks** that explains in detail the different steps to process Sentinel-2 images using `Python 3.6`

 1. Download Sentinel images with `sentinelsat`
 1. Pre-processing Sentinel-2 images